diseraluca/diseraluca.github.io/_posts/2018-07-26-experimentation-#2-a-dive-into-dotnet-api.md

 ## Setting up Visual Studio for .Net API development

-It isn't to difficult to setup VS for the API.
+It isn't too difficult to setup VS for the API.
 I'm using Visual Studio 2017 Community, other version of the software may vary the needed steps.

 * Create a new *C#* project ( File->New->Project ) by choosing the **Class Library (.Net Framework)** Template.
 Here it is a good idea to set the target framework to the one used by the API code examples.
 I'm on *Maya 2017 update 4* and the *.net framework* is **4.5.1**.